Cavitation Explained 5 min read

 2. The "Performance" Problem (Noise & Rust)

-* Noise: “Mathew” (2-star) describes it as “super loud.. a nails on chalk board, feel it in your bones kind of noise.”
-(While ultrasonic cleaning is inherently noisy, this description suggests an exceptional level).
+The 1-star reviews are not just about leaks. * Noise: "Mathew" (2-star) describes it as "super loud.. a nails on chalk board, feel it in your bones kind of noise."
+(While ultrasonic cleaning is inherently noisy, this description suggests an exceptional level). * Performance: "Mathew" also claims it "doesn't clean very well.
+No better than just dunking prints in IPA."
+(This is a devastating critique that, if accurate, negates the product's entire purpose). * Rust: "Mark A. T." (2-star) reports a critical material failure: "regardless of UF's statement about staineless steel the systems rusts and discolours water."

 3. The "Safety" Problem (IPA)